-The TAS or NS/EP NGN-PS appends a Resource Priority Header to the SIP INVITE after authorizing the NS/EP NGN-PS call request
+The NS/EP NGN-PS AS appends a Resource Priority Header with “ETS” and/or “WPS” namespace parameters to the SIP INVITE after authorizing the NS/EP Priority Service call request.

-The CSCF of the originating Service Provider initiates an originating trigger to the STI-AS (RPH-AS function) for the SIP INVITE
+The originating Service Provider A routes the SIP INVITE to the STI-AS (RPH-AS function).

-NOTE: The STI-AS must be invoked after originating call processing.
+NOTE: The STI-AS must be invoked after originating call processing and after the WPS or GETS authorization.
+The mechanism to send a NS/EP NGN-PS call to the STI-AS to sign the SIP RPH field is based on carrier specific policy and implementation (e.g., solution specific mechanism identifying calls egressing the carrier trusted SIP domain).

-The RPH-AS function of the STI-AS in the originating SP (i.e., Service Provider A) determines through service provider-specific means the legitimacy of the content of the RPH field (i.e., ETS and WPS namespaces) being used in the INVITE.
+The RPH-AS function of the STI-AS in the originating Service Provider network A determines through service provider-specific means the legitimacy of the content of the RPH field (i.e., ETS and WPS namespaces) being used in the SIP INVITE.
 The STI-AS then securely requests its private key from the SKS.

-The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds an Identity header field per [IETF RFC 8224].
+The SKS provides the private key in the response, and the STI-AS signs the RPH field in the INVITE per [IETF RFC 8443] and adds an Identity header field per [IETF RFC 8224].

-The STI-AS passes the INVITE with the Identity header field back to the SP A’s CSCF.
+The STI-AS after signing the RPH field, passes back the SIP INVITE with the Identity header field for routing.

-The originating CSCF, through standard resolution, routes the call to the egress SBC-I (IBCF/TrGW).
+The originating Service Provider A, through standard resolution, routes the call to the egress SBC-I (IBCF/TrGW).

-The INVITE is routed over the NNI through the standard inter-domain routing configuration.
+The SIP INVITE with the identity header field is routed over the IPNNI through the standard inter-domain routing configuration.

-The terminating SP’s (Service Provider B) ingress SBC-I (IBCF/TrGW) receives the INVITE over the NNI.
+The terminating Service Provider B ingress SBC-I (IBCF/TrGW) receives the SIP INVITE over the IPNNI.

-Based on the presence of the RPH PASSPorT, the terminating CSCF initiates a terminating trigger to the STI-VS (RPH-AS) for the INVITE.
+Based on the presence of the rph PASSPorT, the terminating Service Provider B, routes the SIP INVITE to the STI-VS (RPH-AS).

 NOTE: The STI-VS must be invoked before terminating call processing.

-The terminating SP STI-VS determine the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR as per [ATIS-1000074].
+The terminating Service Provider B STI-VS determines the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR as per [ATIS-1000074].

 The STI-VS (RPH-VS) validates the certificate and then extracts the public key as per [ATIS-1000074].
 It constructs the RFC 8224 format and uses the public key to verify the signature in the Identity header field, which validates the RPH field used when signing the INVITE on the originating service provider STI-AS (RPH-AS).

-NOTE: As per [ATIS-100074] SIP RPH calls are not forwarded to the optional CVT function that can be invoked to perform call spam analytics or other mitigation techniques.
+The result of the STI verification is used by terminating Service Provider B to determine whether the call is to be admitted and completed with or without the RPH field (This decision is based on local operator and other policies that may be defined outside of this ATIS standard based on NS/EP Priority Service requirements) and the SIP INVITE is passed back to set up the call to the terminating SIP UA according to NS/EP Priority Service procedures.

-Depending on the result of the STI verification, the STI-VS determines whether the call is to be completed with or without the RPH (that may be defined outside of this document based on NS/EP NGN-PS policy) and the INVITE is passed back to the terminating CSCF which continues to set up the call to the terminating SIP UA according to NS/EP NGN-PS procedures.
+NOTE: Error cases where verification fails are discussed in clause 5.3.2 of the SHAKEN framework [ATIS-1000074].

-NOTE: Error cases where verification fails are discussed in Section 6.
+The terminating SIP UA receives the SIP INVITE and SIP processing of the call according to NS/EP Priority Service procedures continues to set up the media end-to-end.

-The terminating SIP UA receives the INVITE and normal SIP processing of the call according to NS/EP NGN-PS procedures continues, returning “200 OK” or optionally setting up media end-to-end.
+The above call flow is intended to be illustrative and does not impose any restrictions on implementations.
+Other approaches not shown in Figure 2 are also possible such as an SBC-I (IBCF/TrGW) providing the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions and may interact via an Ms interface (as defined in 3GPP TS 24.229) using HTTP with Application Servers to sign and verify the SIP RPH field.

 Procedures for SIP RPH Signing